keewenaw/simple-chat/README.md

 # chat
-Simple chat we made for a networking class in undergrad
+Simple chat program we made for a networking class in undergrad.
+CLienc.c connects to server.c